Interaction potentials for mutually induced dipoles in uniform fields: Introduction

-The dipolar moment might be an intrinsic property of the particle, here referred to as fixed dipole moment, or induced by interactions with other field sources, e.g., nearby dipoles and externally imposed fields.
-For instance, when certain particles are subject to an electric field, they develop a heterogeneous distribution of their internal charges leading to their polarization \cite{sherman2018, thole1981}.
-In the magnetic context, the initially uncorrelated magnetic moments constituting the particles align to an applied magnetic field, resulting in the net magnetization of the particle, e.g., paramagnetic particles \cite{cunha2024, spatafora2021}.
-In both contexts, we end up with an induced dipole moment which can be taken as a linear response to the imposed field for relatively weak field strengths, as will be considered throughout this work.
+The dipolar moment might be an intrinsic property of the particle -- fixed dipole moment -- or induced by interactions with field sources.
+For instance, when certain particles are subject to an electric field, they develop a heterogeneous distribution of charges, resulting in polarization \cite{mittal2008polarization, dhont2010electric}.
+In the magnetic context, the initially uncorrelated magnetic moments inside the particles align with an applied magnetic field, resulting in the net magnetization of the particle.
+In weak fields, corresponding to the linear regime of the Langevin function used to model the magnetization of paramagnetic materials \cite{rosensweig2013}, the magnetization of a dipole reads $\textbf{m} = \chi \textbf{H}_{loc}$, where $\chi$ is the particle's magnetic susceptibility and $\textbf{H}_{loc}$ is the magnetic field at the particle's position.
+Similar relations are also valid in the electrostatic context.

-We focus on systems in which magnetizable, or polarizable, particles are subjected to external fields while interacting with neighboring particles.
-As the individual particles magnetize, they induce fields that disturb the magnetization of the neighbors.
-This process results in a complex multi-body interaction response which is highly dependent on the particles' arrangements.
-This phenomenon is referred to in the literature as the mutual dipole magnetization/polarization \cite{spatafora2021, Sherman2019}, and plays a crucial role in the context of molecular polarization \cite{thole1981} and phase separation \cite{sherman2018, spatafora2021}.
-The computation of mutually interacting point dipoles, although computationally expensive as it consists of a full-filed $3N\times 3N$ linear system (for $N$ particles in a 3-dimensional arrangement), is fairly straightforward.
-However, it has been a common practice in the literature to calculate the energetic pair potentials using the standard relation for fixed dipoles, i.e., no spatial dependence of the dipole moments.
-As shown here, this practice can lead to considerable errors.

-First, to introduce some relevant concepts and mathematical derivations, we elaborate on the potential for a single magnetic dipole subjected to a non-uniform magnetic field.
-We model the magnetization of the point dipole as an isotropic linear response to the local field, $\bm{m} = \bm{m}_p + \chi\bm{H}$, where $\bm{m}_p$ is the permanent dipole component, and $\chi$ is the magnetic susceptibility assumed as constant, i.e., linear regime of magnetization.
-Notably, for non-uniform fields, there is a spatial dependence of the particle's magnetization.
-The force on a dipole subjected to a non-uniform magnetic field reads \cite{boyer1988, rosensweig2013}

-where $\mu_0$ is the magnetic permeability of the vacuum and $\nabla_x$ regards the spatial derivative evaluated at the particle's position.
-In case the particle's magnetization does not depend on space ($\chi=0$), we can write the potential $U=-\mu_0 \bm{H}\cdot \bm{m}$ such that $\bm{f}=-\nabla_r U$, given that $\nabla_x \times \bm{H} = \bm{0}$ considering the absence of electrical currents in the system \cite{rosensweig2013}.
-Here, the notation $\nabla_r$ refers to the derivative with respect to the particle displacement.